 - A Flagging overview on the purpose, benefits and types of flagging, and related legal and ethical responsibilities

 - The five key steps to developing a Flagging Program

 - AppendixA — Workplace Violence and Health Information Privacy Fact Sheet

 - Appendix B — Sample Flagging Policy

-The Flagging Handbook can be accessed here.
+The Communicating the Risk of Violence: A Flagging Program Handbook can be accessed here.

 This toolkit is designed to help community and healthcare organizations, with or without designated security personnel, establish an effective security program.
 It aims to increase awareness and understanding of security program functions, program elements, and training requirements, many of which are based on best practices and industry-accepted standards.
 The toolkit provides sample tools to identify security program gaps and to develop a comprehensive and customized action plan.